Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink: Introduction

-Lattice-reduction-aided (LRA) precoding is a low-complexity non-linear technique that, differently from linear methods, can achieve full diversity supported by the channel \cite{Windpassinger.2004:Latticereductionaidedbroadcastprecodinga,Stierstorfer.2006:LatticereductionaidedTomlinsonHarashima}.
-The goal of LRA precoding is to choose a linear precoding matrix $\bT$ based on a more suitable basis for the channel matrix (according to some heuristic), which is obtained through lattice basis reduction \cite{Stern.2016:Advancedfactorizationstrategies}.
-With this approach, the effective channel matrix, as seen by the users, becomes a (unimodular) integer-valued matrix $\bA$.
-In order to cancel this integer interference, prior to the application of the linear precoding matrix $\bT$, the modulation symbols are pre-multiplied by the inverse of $\bA$, followed by a modulo operator to limit the transmit power.
-Since channel coding can be applied on top of an LRA precoding scheme, the performance of the latter is typically measured based on uncoded symbol error probability \cite{Avner.2015:vectorperturbationprecoding}.
+Lattice-reduction-aided (LRA) precoding \cite{Windpassinger.2004:Latticereductionaidedbroadcastprecodinga,Stern.2016:Advancedfactorizationstrategies} is a low-complexity non-linear technique that, differently from linear methods, can achieve full diversity supported by the channel.
+In LRA precoding, a linear precoding matrix~$\bT$ is applied before transmission, in order to transform the channel matrix~$\bH$ to a more suitable basis (according to some heuristic), which is obtained through lattice basis reduction \cite{Stern.2016:Advancedfactorizationstrategies}.
+With this approach, the effective channel matrix, after appropriate scaling by the users, becomes a (unimodular) integer-valued matrix $\bA$.
+In order to cancel this integer interference, prior to the application of~$\bT$, the modulation symbols are pre-multiplied by the inverse of~$\bA$, followed by a modulo operator to limit the transmit power.
+Since channel coding can be applied on top of an LRA precoding scheme, the performance of the latter is typically measured based on uncoded symbol error probability \cite{Windpassinger.2004:Latticereductionaidedbroadcastprecodinga,Stern.2016:Advancedfactorizationstrategies}.

-An alternative to LRA precoding is integer-forcing (IF) precoding \cite{Hong.2012:Reversecomputeforward,Hong.2013:ComputeandForwardStrategiesCooperative,He.2014:Uplinkdownlinkdualityintegerforcing,He.2014:Uplinkdownlinkdualityintegerforcinga,He.2018:UplinkDownlinkDualityIntegerForcing,Silva.2017:IntegerForcingPrecodingGaussian}, whose main difference is that channel encoding is applied immediately before the multiplication by $\bT$.
-In this case, in order for $\bA$ and $\bA^{-1}$ to properly cancel, so that each user receives the encoding of its desired message, the channel code must be a (nested) lattice code.
-This requirement does not restrict performance, since nested lattice codes are known to be capacity-achieving for the Gaussian channel \cite{Erez.2004:AchievinglogSNR}.
-An advantage of this approach is that it allows achievable rate expressions to be derived explicitly, rather than evaluated by numerical simulation as in LRA precoding.
-As a consequence, we can objectively choose $\bT$ (and $\bA$) that maximize the achievable sum rate.
+A generalization of LRA precoding is the so-called integer-forcing (IF) precoding \cite{Hong.2012:Reversecomputeforward,He.2018:UplinkDownlinkDualityIntegerForcing,Stern.2016:Advancedfactorizationstrategies,Silva.2017:integerforcingprecodingGaussian}, whose main difference is that channel encoding is applied immediately before the multiplication by~$\bT$.
+This approach has the advantage of providing higher reliability at a similar computational cost.
+Moreover, it allows achievable rate expressions to be derived explicitly, rather than evaluated by numerical simulation as in LRA precoding, leading to a scheme much more amenable to optimization.